Bienvenid@ a la nueva Web :: si estás registrado entra aquí

 The forms in which Buddhist truths are expressed always adapt according to circumstances.
 But the essence of Buddhism transcends culture and conditions.

 Now that Buddhism has come to the West, westerners are faced with the task of creating new and viable Buddhist traditions for the modern world.
-Over the last thirty years the FWBO has grown to be one of the largest Buddhist movements in the West, with centres and activities in many cities around the world.
+Over the last thirty years Triratna has grown not only to be one of the largest Buddhist movements in the West, but has also spread across the world to the East.

 A buddhist movement for the modern world